-(4) AMBLEAK-I also reported in July 1903 that volski had developed an intimate relationship with a female cousin of AMBLEAK-1 in Havana JMWAVE asset, 04 now lives in Miami and continues her intimate relationship with VOLSKY although she is also married with children.
+(4) AMBLEAK-1 also reported in July 1963 that VOLSKY had developed an intimate relationship with a female cousin of AMBLEAK-1 sister of former JMWAVE asset, now lives in Miami in Havana.
+201-283372 and continues her intimate relationship with VOLSKY although she is also married with children.
 Neither she nor VOLSKY is aware that AMBLEAK-1 knows of their liaison.
-AMBLEAK-1 had learned of this reTa tionship in the following manner: While VOLSKY was still in Cuba he occasionally asked A-1 to try to get letters out for him by diplomati pouch to Miami and after A-1 arrived in the United States, (Martha BRI frequently asked him to send letters and packages in for her.
-One da dissatisfied with the size of a box in which his cousin was sending a • sweater to a woman in Cuba, A-1 opened said box and found in the fold of the sweater a torrid love letter from his cousin to VOLSKY.
-A-1 decided to keep quiet about his knowledge of the relationship and bot VOLSKY and (BRITO) act in his presence as though they hardly know one another.
-On one occasion (BRITO) brought up the topic of VOLSKY in a conversation with A-1 and warned him to be cautious in his dealings w • VOLSKY.
+AMBLEAK-1 had learned of this rela-tionship in the following manner: While VOLSKY was still in Cuba he occasionally asked A-1 to try to get letters out for him by diplomatic pouch to Miami and after A-l arrived in the United States, frequently asked him to send letters and packages in for her.
+One day, dissatisfied with the size of a box in which his cousin was sending a sweater to a woman in Cuba, A-1 opened said box and found in the folds of the sweater a torrid love letter from his cousin to VOLSKY.
+A-1 decided to keep quiet about his knowledge of the relationship and both VOLSKY and \\\\\\act in his presence as though they hardly know one another.
+On one occasion \\\\\\brought up the topic of VOLSKY in a conversation with A-1 and warned him to be cautious in his dealings with VOLSKY.
 When A-1 attempted to get his cousin to explain her warning, she refused, stating that she felt AMBLEAK-1 should avoid developing too close a relationship with him.
-A-1 felt that (Martha) was merely tr , ing to smoke-screen her relationship with VOLSKY.
-66
+A-1 felt that was merely trying to smoke-screen her relationship with VOLSKY.

-(5) At a meeting between VOLSKY and a JMWAVE case officer on 25 September 1963, VOLSKY remarked on the pressures and frustrations life today and suggested that the best way to work off tensions was to follow his lead which was to have frequent extramarital relations with girl friends.
-The case officer felt that although this remark may have been meant to be facetious, he was inclined to believe the opposite as made it a matter of record for any possible future KUDESK investigation of Subject.
+(5) At a meeting between VOLSKY and a JMWAVE case officer on 25 September 1963, VOLSKY remarked on the pressures and frustrations of life today and suggested that the best way to work off tensions was to follow his lead which was to have frequent extramarital relations with girl friends.
+The case officer felt that although this remark may have been meant to be facetious, he was inclined to believe the opposite and made it a matter of record for any possible future KUDESK investigation of Subject.